Yale-BIM/f21-assignments/assignment-5/README.md

 document for CPSC-659 assignments.

-> NOTE: If you are using late days to submit this assignment after the official deadline, you should let Sherry and Marynel know about this before the deadline is due!
+> NOTE: If you are using late days to submit this assignment after the official deadline, you should let Marynel and Tim know about this before the deadline is due!
 Otherwise, you won't be able to submit your report through Canvas.

 #### Evaluation